LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

    1.2 - The application shall be sent to all members with Class A and B interests for review.
 As per the Share Transfer Restrictions, it is up to the board to approve with a 2/3 majority vote.
    1.3 - If approval is reached, the board of managers will provide a standard Term Sheet and Purchase Agreement in coordination with the seller(s).
    1.4 - The buyer will pay a fee of $200 to the LLC, to cover administration expenses regarding the transfer of ownership interest, and other overhead administration costs.
    1.5 - Assuming payment is made, and the purchase agreement is signed, the board shall sign and issue a new Operating Agreement with the sole changes being the new ownership, and is hereby authorized to do so.
-The board shall issue and require the signing of any contribution document as required by this Operating Agreement and Missouri state statutes.
+The board shall issue and require the signing of any contribution document as required by this Operating Agreement and Arkansas state statutes.
    1.6 - Class A and B members will be notified; sale and other information will be recorded appropriately.
 Any government reporting requirements due to the new ownership will be complied with by the board of managers.
 2. **In-House Ownership Transfer:** When a single or multiple LLC member(s) wish to voluntarily sell their share to an existing LLC member, the following procedure shall be followed:
    2.1 - If the purchasing member is in good standing with the LLC according to the board of managers, no approval is required.
 If the purchasing member is not in good standing, the transfer is prohibited.
    2.2 - The buyer wil pay a fee of $150 to the LLC, to cover administration expenses regarding the transfer of ownership interest, and other overhead administration costs.
    2.3 - The board of managers will provide a standard Term Sheet and Purchase Agreement in coordination with the seller(s).
    2.4 - Assuming payment is made, and the purchase agreement is signed, the board shall sign and issue a new Operating Agreement with the sole changes being the new ownership, and is hereby authorized to do so.
-The board shall issue and require the signing of any contribution document as required by this Operating Agreement and Missouri state statutes.
+The board shall issue and require the signing of any contribution document as required by this Operating Agreement and Arkansas state statutes.
    2.5 - Class A and B members will be notified; sale and other information will be recorded appropriately.
 Any government reporting requirements due to the new ownership will be complied with by the board of managers.
 3. **Seed Investor Ownership Transfer:** When a non-member wishes to buy an ownership interest of the LLC as part of the pre-arranged Class A seed investor interest sales outlined in Article IX: Seed Investor Ownership Interests, the following procedure shall be followed:
    3.1 - The offering buyer shall fill out a standard application provided by the board of managers.